The Flexor Reflex and One-Sided Pain

 Relieving the Negative Effects of the Flexor Reflex

 Thomas Hanna, who developed Clinical Somatic Education, observed the effects of the flexor reflex in his clients.
 They had tilted and often rotated posture, uneven hips and shoulders, and different patterns of muscular contraction on each side of the body.
-Many of these clients had sciatica or pain in their hip, knee and ankle joints, while others had frozen shoulder, bursitis or carpal tunnel syndrome.
+Many of these clients had scoliosis, sciatica, or pain in their hip, knee, and ankle joints, while others had frozen shoulder, bursitis, or carpal tunnel syndrome.

 Some of Hanna’s clients had even been told by doctors that they had one leg longer than the other.
 This perceived difference in leg length was caused by tight waist muscles hiking one hip up higher than the other.
 When Hanna taught his clients how to release their oblique muscles, their hips evened out and miraculously, their legs were the same length.